Francis Sanford: Political career

-In 1965 Sanford was elected mayor of Faa'a.
+In 1965 Sanford was elected mayor of Faʻaʻā.
 In the 1967 elections to the French National Assembly, he was elected as the French Polynesian deputy, defeating incumbent MP John Teariki by 13,633 votes to 13,285.
 In the National Assembly he initially joined the Independent Republicans, before switching to the Progress and Modern Democracy group following the 1968 elections.
 He later joined the Reformist Movement after its foundation in 1972.

 He remained a member of the National Assembly until 1978, and later served as President of French Polynesia's Council of Government.
 He was also the founder of the Aia Api party.
 He retired from politics in 1985.